buttercutter/LDO/README.md

 1. Improve the initial transient noise durng power startup
 2. Improve the bandwidth of the LDO
 3. Load regulation metric result
+4. Understanding the mechanism of transient performance enhancement circuit consisting of M19, M27, M23, M24 and M25
+5. Investigate the purpose of M2 and M26

 Credit: eevblog forum